Continuous-variable quantum communication: Continuous-variable quantum key distribution

-Sliced reconciliation uses a multilevel encoding and multi-stage decoding process, applying different error correction codes, such as LDPC codes or polar codes, as the SNR varies across levels of coding.
-This approach allows encoding of more than one bit per quantum state and is typically applied at SNR values above 0~dB, making it effective for moderate distances (up to around 30~km).
+Sliced reconciliation uses a multilevel encoding and multistage decoding process that applies different error-correction codes, such as LDPC codes or polar codes, as the SNR varies across levels of coding.
+This approach allows encoding of more than 1 bit per quantum state and is typically applied at SNR values above 0~dB, making it effective for moderate distances (of up to around 30~km).
 This distance limitation occurs because slicing is effective only when the received SNR at Bob's end is sufficiently high.
-With independently chosen code rates for each $m$ slices ($R_i(1\le i \le m) $), the error correction efficiency $\beta$ can be computed as~\cite{jouguet2014high}:
+With independently chosen code rates for each $m$ slice [$R_i(1\le i \le m) $], the error-correction efficiency $\beta$ can be computed as~\cite{jouguet2014high}

 where $H$ is the binary entropy function and $Q$ is the quantizing function.